TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.12.md

 ---

-Hope deferred maketh the heart sick; But when the desire cometh, it is a tree of life.
+Hope deferred makes the heart sick, but when longing is fulfilled, it is a tree of life.